 - cooking spray or silicone mats

-- In a small bowl, combine all dry ingredients.
-Using a larger bowl, beat butter, pumpkin, brown sugar, egg and vanilla.
+- Use a large mixing bowl, and with a hand-held mixer, beat butter, pumpkin, brown sugar, egg, and vanilla.
 Gradually add the flour, pumpkin spice, salt, and baking soda.
 Beat on a low speed.

 - Drop dough by teaspoon onto baking sheets.
 No need to flatten the cookies.

 - Bake for 10 to 13 minutes, until golden brown.